brouhardlab/Kappa/README.md

 **IMPORTANT: THIS REPOSITORY HAS MOVED under the Fiji organization umbrella.
 Please visit https://github.com/fiji/Kappa for contributions or report a bug.
-You can also visit [the ImageJ forum](https://forum.image.sc/tag/kappa).**
+You can also visit [the Image.sc forum](https://forum.image.sc/tag/kappa).**

 ---